bevyengine/bevy/CONTRIBUTING.md

 3. **Relevant.** They should use explain, through comments or variable names, how what they're demonstrating could be concretely useful to a game developer.
 4. **Minimal.** They should be no larger or more complex than is needed to meet their other goals.This reduces maintenance burden and improves clarity when used as a reference.

-When you add a new example, be sure to update `examples/README.md` with the new example.
+When you add a new example, be sure to update `examples/README.md` with the new example and add it to the root `Cargo.toml` file.
 Use a generous sprinkling of keywords in your description: these are commonly used to locate a specific example using CTRL+F.

 More complex demonstrations of functionality are also welcome, but for now belong in community tutorials or template games.